couchbaselabs/cbmigrate/README.md

   For DynamoDB migration, cbmigrate provides a specific subcommand.
 For detailed information on how to use this subcommand, including available options and examples, please refer to the [Dynamodb subcommand README](cmd/dynamodb/README.md).

+- **HuggingFace**

+  For HuggingFace migration, cbmigrate provides a specific subcommand.
+For detailed information on how to use this subcommand, including available options and examples, please refer to the [HuggingFace subcommand README](cmd/huggingface/README.md).

 ## Usage
 ```
 cbmigrate [--version] [--help HELP]